 Recommended Ages: 10-17 (Class is offered in two levels)

 Start Date: January 9.
-Class runs for 4 weeks, and closes on February 13.
+Class runs for 4 weeks.
+Students have 2 weeks after the last class is posted to complete all work.
 No live classes- do the lesson plans on YOUR schedule.
 This class is the prerequiste for our full year Marine Zoology course, and will be immediately followed up in February with Marine Zoology: Invertebrates Part 1, followed by Marine Zoology: Invertebrates Part 2.
 In September, the full year of Marine Zoology continues with Marine Zoology: Vertebrates.

 Fee: $80 NO CHARTER SCHOOL FUNDS ACCEPTED FOR THIS CLASS